 Information for Students Who Cannot Attend the Graduate Student Services Orientation

-While all upcoming orientations will be virtual, if you fit into one of the following categories, it is not necessary for you to attend the new student orientation program: (1) virtual or online students; (2) regional campus students (i.e. Seattle, Charlotte); (3) part-time, working students; (4) students who have attended a GSE new student orientation in the past; and (5) international students who have special permission to arrive late for the upcoming term.
+While all upcoming orientations will be virtual, if you fit into one of the following categories, it is not necessary for you to attend the new student orientation program: (1) regional campus students (i.e. Seattle, San Francisco Bay Area); (2) part-time, working students; (3) students who have attended a GSE new student orientation in the past; and (4) international students who have special permission to arrive late for the upcoming term.
 All other newly admitted students should make every effort to attend the orientation.
 If you cannot attend for some other reason or conflict, please do not worry.
 Shortly after, we will make the power point slides from the orientation session available on this page.
 Otherwise, the most important thing to do when you arrive is to contact the person named on your admission letter as your initial academic point of contact regarding your program of acceptance (and if you are an international student, visit the (Office of Global Services (OGS) website) and look for instructions regarding the immigration clearance process).

 Each year many graduate engineering students compete for available Graduate Cooperative Education (Co-op) positions to gain industrial experience.
 Please note that the process is competitive, positions are not guaranteed, and requirements apply.
 You will hear more about the Co-op program at the orientation program.
 You are encouraged to read about our Co-op program ahead of time if interested.
 Learn more about Graduate Co-op and especially read the sections on Eligibility and Requirements.